Retrospectives – Suikoden series, part 3

 I’ve been playing Ogre Battle 64 recently.
 I wasn’t a particularly big fan of the original (Ogre Battle SNES/PSX) in some ways, mostly because of the way town liberation works.
 You pretty much need to have a high alignment unit liberate towns as I recall.
 Most good alignment units were pretty worthless, too.
 OB64 does it in a bit more complex way, where you have to liberate towns by matching up the town’s alignment with the unit’s alignment.

-Anyway, I was happily playing the game, going around liberating all the towns so I can try to get the best ending, when I started to notice a problem: far from having problems with units being too chaotic, I was having problems with all my units going lawful. → [post launches in virtual reality],[put on your VR headset now],[left click on your mouse to open the remainder of this post in your web browser on your digital computing device]
+Anyway, I was happily playing the game, going around liberating all the towns so I can try to get the best ending, when I started to notice a problem: far from having problems with units being too chaotic, I was having problems with all my units going lawful.
+They were getting too good on me too fast, so I couldn’t liberate the low alignment cities anymore.

 Looking forward to a good Brawl